-Curious about how we work with #distancelearning clients?
+Curious about how we work with eLearning clients?

-Sometimes our clients are small independent operators, just looking for help creating a training or educational video to post on YouTube and Facebook so they can teach prospects about their products and services.
+Sometimes our clients are small independent operators, just looking for help creating a training or educational online learning resource to post on YouTube and Facebook so they can teach prospects about their products and services.

 The ID determines which portion of the material needs to be presented with narration or scenarios, which are short scenes using actors to demonstrate best practices; then they forward the relevant SME documents to us.

-The SMEs are very smart people who are experts in their fields, but they generally aren’t teachers and aren’t necessarily good at clearly communicating their specialized knowledge for learners who are not yet expert themselves.
+The SMEs are very smart people who are experts in their fields, but they generally aren’t teachers and aren’t necessarily good at clearly communicating their specialized knowledge to learners who are not yet experts themselves.

 So the SME docs can be very dense and technical in ways that don’t lend themselves to knowledge transfer.